Ship stuck in Suez Canal is freed: Everything you need to know

 Following mechanical issues, a Japanese vessel became lodged in the ground under the canal water in 2017.
 Tugboats refloated the ship within hours.
 A year prior, the CSCL Indian Ocean spent five days aground before being pulled out by tugboats.

-At first, officials at the Canal hoped to dislodge the Ever Given within a day or two.
-Instead, the Ever Given is into its sixth day of being stuck, giving it the dubious honor of blocking the canal longer than any other cargo ship in history.
+At first, officials at the canal hoped to dislodge the Ever Given within a day or two.
+Instead, the Ever Given has the dubious honor of blocking the canal longer than any other cargo ship during peacetime in history.

-Officials at the Suez Canal were hoping the Ever Given would be refloated on a timescale closer to that of the 2017 Japanese vessel than that of the 2016 CSCL Indian Ocean.

-"If ... the Suez Canal remains blocked for another three to five days," Sea-Intelligence vice president of product and operations Niels Madsen told Reuters last Tuesday, "then this will start to have very serious global ramifications."

 Suez Canal memes flowed